ycpcs/cs360-spring2024/assign/assign03.md

 title: "Assignment 3"
 ---

-**Due: Wed, Mar 1st in class** Late assignments will be penalized 20% per day.
+**Due: Mon, Mar 4th in class** Late assignments will be penalized 20% per day.

 Book Questions from *Introduction to Algorithms - 4th ed.*
 ==========================================================